 Once the chief executive of the organisation has made his or her statement of commitment, we carry out a verification to satisfy ourselves that the administrative processes to support the commitment are in place and being followed.

 Under the Re-use of Public Sector Information Regulations 2015, since 18 July 2015, complaints about re-use are the responsibility of the Information Commissioner’s Office.

-Any public sector body can apply to become an IFTS member, whether or not they are a Crown body.
+Any public sector body can apply to become an IFTS member, whether or not it is a Crown body.

 IFTS online is an accreditation scheme that measures how effectively public sector organisations manage the re-use of their information.